 Residents may not paint walls, doors, furnishing, or any other fixture in the rooms.
 Plants brighten up a room, but they should be placed in an area where water will not cause any damage.
 Any defacement to the room will be billed to the residents of the room, based on the Facilities Department's estimate for repair or replacement.

 Residents are not to make any repairs to damage in their rooms, hallway, or other University facilities.
 In addition, students are not permitted to drill holes in or affix any items to the walls, ceiling, or doors with either nails or screws.
-Bunk beds and lofts are permitted all residence halls using University Loft furnished bunk bed and lofts.
+Bunk beds and lofts are permitted in all residence halls using University Loft furnished bunk bed and lofts.
 All students who want bunk beds or lofts are required to read and sign a release of liability form before having a bunk bed/loft in their room.
 The Office of Residence Life and Housing will provide the appropriate parts to convert the beds into bunk beds and lofts.
 Furniture cannot be removed, relocated, or disassembled.
-This includes moving furniture from one room to another room within the same suite with the exception of within the same suite in Clerc Hall.
+This includes moving furniture from one room to another room within the same suite.
 To minimize risk of damage, beds, desks, or any other pieces of furniture cannot be elevated, stacked, or upturned.
 Ceiling tiles may not be removed, and wires or cables may not be run through the tiles.
 Do not hang clothes or any other items from light fixtures, ceiling track systems, sprinkler heads, smoke detectors, strobe lights, or any other wall or ceiling mounted device because such items are not designed to hold weight.
 Doors and/or doorframes marked in any way will result in vandalism and repair charges.

-To avoid charges for room damages for which he/she is not responsible, each resident must fill out an inventory content form when he or she moves into a room.
+To avoid charges for room damages for which one is not responsible, each resident must fill out a room inventory form when they move into a room.
 The inventory form lists all room furnishings and space for resident comments on the specific condition of the furniture and the room.
 Residence hall staff members verify the forms during maintenance inspections.